CarolineCollins/Assignment-1-MSB1015/README.md

 which could be linked into the Enterobacteriaceae (Q380136) taxon.
 But I am aware that, while each individual genome contains between 4,000 and 5,500 genes, the total number of different genes among all of the sequenced E. coli strains (the pangenome) exceeds 16,000.

+Update: 18th September
+Successfully produced an html table to visualise the query results.

 Submission deadline is 23 September 2019.